Offirmo/offirmo-monorepo--2021-legacy/9-oh-my-rpg/NOTES-content.md

 https://en.wikipedia.org/wiki/Scout_(sport)

 laws of the seven R's "It was always, always do the right thing for the right reason at the right time with the right people.
 [And] you will have no regrets for the rest of your life."

+Come a little bit closer
+You're my kind of man
+So big and so strong
+Come a little bit closer
+I'm all alone and the night is so long

+newspaper

+receiving felicitations letter from NPC!